UpsidedownFalcon/IMU-Turntable/PRD.md

 This project must produce an open-source and economical method to characterise and validate IMU sensor data against a ground truth, which can be applied across different researchers to consistently compare the accuracy of different IMU sensors at different sampling rates.

 The open-source hardware and software platform must:
-1. Spin IMUs on a motorized 3-DOF jig at controlled trajectories (up to 1 000 Hz).
+1. Spin IMUs on a motorised 3 DOF jig at controlled trajectories.
 2. Log synchronous IMU and rotary-encoder data.
 3. Compute and report accuracy metrics (RMSE, MAE, drift rates, Allan variance).
 4. Be fully documented (CAD, firmware, analysis scripts) so that other labs can reproduce and compare results.